evgenygamza/test_env_template/README.md

 # test_env_template

+**Now repo is ready for Grand Review**

+In future
-I suggest to use this repository as a template for new test projects
+I'm going to use this repository as a template for new test projects